WELS Nurses Association

 Spotlight on the New postings:

-WLC is posting for clinical instructors: more information under the announcements.
-To read even more about the Wisconsin Lutheran College Nursing Program click on this link! http://www.wlc.edu/academics/nursing/
+To read about the Wisconsin Lutheran College Nursing Program click on the link below! http://www.wlc.edu/academics/nursing/

 WELSNA Mission Statement